All Episodes

 Yeah, I know.

-Thanks very much, uh John.
+Thanks very much, John.

 Appreciate it.

-Let's go to our next caller, Dave in my home state of California where I lived for three decades.
+Let's go to our next caller, Dave, in my home state of California, where I lived for three decades.

-Hey Dave, how are you?
+Hey, Dave, how are you?

 Well, that's good to hear, Greg.

-Uh it's good to talk to you.
+It's good to talk to you.

 I appreciate you and Sean.

-Uh you're doing awesome work.
+You're doing awesome work.

-And I, you know, I spend quite a bit of time in that column explaining how it's not President Trump who is abused power, but by twisting the facts and contorting uh the constitutional clause of impeachment, it is Nancy Pelosi, Adam Schiff, and the rest of the Democrats who are abusing their power.
+And I, you know, I spend quite a bit of time in that column explaining how it's not President Trump who has abused power, but by twisting the facts and contorting the constitutional clause of impeachment, it is Nancy Pelosi, Adam Schiff, and the rest of the Democrats who are abusing their power.

-Presidents have routinely since George Washington invoked the principle of executive privilege.
+Presidents have routinely, since George Washington, invoked the principle of executive privilege.

 It has been widely recognized and respected.

-If Adam Schiff had been a congressman uh back then in 1794, I believe it was, he would have impeached George Washington and just about every other president of the United States who has invoked it, and almost all have.
+If Adam Schiff had been a congressman back then in 1794, I believe it was, he would have impeached George Washington and just about every other president of the United States who has invoked it, and almost all have.

 That anything, any perceived slight, any real or imagined misconduct in the minds of an opposing party will be grounds for impeachment.

-And, you know, the media was driving the narrative that everything the president did uh was an impeachable offense.
+And, you know, the media was driving the narrative that everything the president did was an impeachable offense.

-Uh law professors, Democrats, I mean, you name it.
+Law professors, Democrats, I mean, you name it.

-The president was sued within a day or two of taking office, uh, claiming that his preexisting businesses were a constitutional uh violation of the emoluments clause, and he should be removed from office and impeached.
+The president was sued within a day or two of taking office, claiming that his pre-existing businesses were a constitutional violation of the emoluments clause and he should be removed from office and impeached.

-Uh I mean, the insanity of this is relentless, and it will continue in perpetuity because Adam Schiff and Nancy Pelosi and Jerry Nadler have now set the bar so low for impeachment that it it will be never ending.
+I mean, the insanity of this is relentless, and it will continue in perpetuity because Adam Schiff and Nancy Pelosi and Jerry Nadler have now set the bar so low for impeachment that it will be never ending.

 And that is not only tragic, but dangerous for future presidents.

-Let's go to our next caller, Brian joins us from Florida.
+Let's go to our next caller, Brian, joins us from Florida.

-Hey Brian, how are you?
+Hey, Brian, how are you?

-I'm doing well, thank you very much.
+Thank you very much.

-Because it's my understanding that that even Roberts can't, you know, can be overturned if he doesn't want to allow a witness.
+And let's just say that we called for witnesses and called for any witnesses that we want, because it's my understanding that even Roberts can't, you know, can be overturned if he doesn't want to allow our witness.

-We could have this thing going all the way to election day, and it would be free advertising every day for President Trump.
+We could have this thing going all the way to Election Day, and it would be free advertising every day for President Trump.

 Yeah, you know, trying to calculate the political winners and losers in all of this is sort of treacherous.

-Uh my own personal view is based in history.
+My own personal view is based in history.

 And it boomeranged big time against Republicans.